-Usually taken after or before your gorilla tracking experience, the Mgahinga Batwa Cultural Trails gives you an experience into the ancient ways of the Batwa people who once lived within the forest and also explore their ancient cultures.
-The Batwa were the original inhabitants of the forests before Mgahinga and Bwindi Impenetrable National Park were gazetted into National Parks in 1991.
-The dense forests on the foothills of Virunga Volcanoes used to be their comfortable homes where they lived as hunter-gatherers and fierce warriors depending on the forest for food, herbal medicine and food.
+Embark on a journey into the ancient ways of the Batwa Pygmy tribe on the Mgahinga Batwa Cultural Trails.
+The Batwa were the original inhabitants of Mgahinga and Bwindi Impenetrable National Parks before the tropical forests were gazetted into National Parks in 1991.
+They lived as hunter-gatherers and fierce warriors, depending on the forest for food, herbal medicine, and shelter.

-Forced out of the mountain gorilla UNESCO world heritage park, the Batwa had to leave behind their native cultures and adopt to the ways of modern agriculture and pastoralism, this meant letting their original cultures die to the past.
-The Mgahinga Batwa trail is a way of teaching the world their rich culture and so that their later generations can find the written historical text like this one.
+Today, the Batwa tribe lives on the outskirts of the mountain gorilla UNESCO world heritage park, and the tribe has to adapt to modern agriculture and pastoralism, leaving their original cultures behind.
+The Mgahinga Batwa trail teaches the world about their rich culture.
+It ensures that later generations can learn about the Batwa's history.

 Batwa guides and a dual language interpreter conduct the trail and provide insights into their traditional forest life and culture.
 The trail starts with the guide stopping and kneeling at a particular hut to pray to the gods to bless the walk, as this was an ancient tradition.